Coronavirus Outbreak: 9 Steps to Effective Remote One on One Meetings

-How is a remote 1-on-1 meeting different from a regular one?
+How is a remote one on one meeting different from a regular one?

 You are used to a face-to-face one-on-one meeting where you share the same space with your direct reports, and it is easy to gauge their energy and intent in this case.

 But in a remote 1-on-1 setup, since you cannot see them physically, you or your direct reports may overanalyze what each of you might say.

 As a manager, you may have to put in more effort to start the conversation and lead it in a positive direction, beneficial for you and your direct report, both.

 Though rules of a remote one-on-one meeting remain more or less the same, you will have to apply them differently to ensure you get the best outcome.

 How to have effective remote one on one meeting?